tigase/tigase-server/src/main/restructured/Tigase_Development/Tigase_Kernel.rst

 ..
 Warning::

-    Parameterless constructor is a required as it will be used by kernel to create an instance of the bean, see `bean lifecycle <#beanLifecycle>`__.
+    Parameterless constructor is a required as it will be used by kernel to create an instance of the bean, see :ref:`bean lifecycle<beanLifecycle>`.

+.. _beanLifecycle:

 Lifecycle of a bean
 --------------------------